asyzhou/Positive_Reframs_Frontend/README.md

 ```

 ## Run the following scripts to start the front end
+make sure you are at Positive_Reframs_Frontend/demo_project/positiveGPT
 ### `npm start`

 Runs the app in the development mode so that you can view your app.\